keshav1007/data-grid/README.md

-# Step to run the application
+# Steps to run the application

 1. Git clone this repo
 2. cd into the repo